Repurposed Drawer Shadow Box

 Make Your Own Primer

-Because the drawer was such a glossy black, I mixed some diy chalky paint primer using plaster of paris, and water.
+Because the drawer was such a glossy black, I mixed some homemade chalky paint primer using plaster of Paris and water.

-Using latex gloves is the best way to make sure most of the paint actually makes it into the paint cup.
-These mesh strainers are reusable for years!
+Using latex gloves is the best way to ensure that most of the paint makes it into the cup.
+These mesh filters are reusable for years!

 Easy Project Painting with the Finish Max

 The Super Finish Max paint sprayer is the best way to get any job done quickly.
-I prefer to always paint the back first so when I turn it over if anything gets scuffed it won’t be so noticeable.
+I prefer to paint the back first, so it won’t be so noticeable if anything gets scuffed when I turn it over.

-The drawer shadow box got three light coats of the chalky paint primer.
-It dries really quickly because it’s flat.
-The downside is, with black paint it tends to leave handprints until it’s sealed.
+The drawer shadow box received three light coats of chalky paint primer.
+Because it’s flat, the paint dries quickly.
+However, black paint tends to leave handprints until it’s sealed.

 Time to Patch Nail Holes

-The brad nails left small dents that were very obvious after the black primer.
-To be perfectly honest, I had intended to use black as an undercoat and white as a topcoat with medium distressing.
-Therefore I didn’t think the nail dents would be an issue.
+The brad nails left minor dents that were very obvious after the black primer.
+I had intended to use black as an undercoat and white as a topcoat with medium distressing, so I didn’t think the nail dents would be an issue.

 Again, I reached for the drywall mud and baby wipes.
-I used my finger to fill the small nail holes and you can see that it was quite messy.
-But if you look closely at the top left corner of the picture you will see that I have wiped away the excess drywall mud and the hole is perfectly filled.
-After filling the holes, I let the drywall mud set up for about 10 minutes before I used the baby wipe to clean up the mess.
-No sanding required!
+I used my finger to fill the tiny nail holes, which was quite messy.
+But if you look closely at the top left corner of the picture, you will see that I have wiped away the excess drywall mud, and the hole is perfectly filled.
+After filling the holes, I let the drywall mud set up for about 10 minutes before I used the baby wipes to clean up the mess.
+No sanding is required!

 The black drawer repurposed shadow box isn’t perfect, but I love it!